 The time has finally come: Your old, lumpy bed is on its last legs, and you need to buy a new one.
-You’ve already decided that you’d like to get the best memory foam mattress, but how can you find the most comfortable one to meet your needs?
+You’ve already decided that you’d like to get the best memory foam mattress.
+But how can you find the best mattress for your needs?

 Best Memory Foam Mattresses of 2020

 - The Amerisleep AS3 uses supportive, pressure-relieving plant-based memory foam to top our list.
-Plus, it features a back support technology clinically proven to reduce pressure points by nearly 50%.
-Add in a cover that uses FDA-determined Celliant® technology to improve blood flow1 to help promote more restful sleep, a risk-free 100-night trial, and the best warranty in the business, and it’s no wonder over 6,000 verified customer reviews rate it 4.7 out of 5 stars.
+Plus, it features a back support technology proven to reduce pressure points.
+The cover is made of a soft, breathable fabric designed to increase airflow.
+It comes with a risk-free 100-night trial and the best warranty in the business.
+It’s no wonder over 6,000 verified customer reviews rate it 4.7 out of 5 stars.

 - Zoma Mattress uses gel-infused memory foam with a zoned support system.
 This helps keep you cool and comfortable.
-Because the memory foam is high-quality, Zoma puts 2-inches right at the top so you can reap the pressure-relieving benefits.
+There 2-inches of high-quality memory foam at the top for pressure-relieving benefits.
 Zoma backs its Sports Mattress with a 100-night sleep trial and a 10-year warranty.

 Memory foam’s ability to conform to your body’s unique shape makes it one of the most comfortable sleep surfaces for the majority of sleepers, especially those who suffer from chronic aches and discomfort.
 Regardless of your sleep position, it can relieve, and even help prevent, back pain, pressure points, muscle soreness, and more.